The handover period is the first step of the process once we've matched you with your dedicated Inbox Manager.

 - Your Inbox Manager will learn what emails you need to know about immediately and what doesn’t require your immediate attention.
 The priority of all emails will be determined (low, medium, high priority) and appropriate labels applied.

+After these steps are complete, your inbox will be clean and optimized.
 During the next phase, we learn how to respond to your emails and begin creating draft replies for you to approve and send.

-Phase 2: Replying To Emails
+Phase 2: Replying To Emails — Weeks 3-8

 After The Handover